Gen121/Gen121/README.md

 Python Programmer (Internship, Volunteering) Information - https://xn--80aacr0agnub4ii6a.xn--p1ai/news/1678/

-- Participated in the development of an educational project including a telegram bot and website(admin) for children with developmental disabilities, providing them with motivation through gamification and incentive prizes.
-Successfully launched the project in time for the start of the shift.
+- Experience of working in collaboration on a project for a charitable foundation.
+Team of more than 30 people.(organization of kanban in notion) For 9 months was released telegram service - bot and admin panel for employees.
+Back admin panel and bot - Fastapi and python-telegram-bot, front end - React.
+Successfully launched the project by the start of the shift.
-- Connected at a key stage of creation.
-Squashed the accumulated history of alembic migrations during the development phase, allowing for the identification of misnaming of fields and the constraints applied to them, which in turn facilitates database maintenance.
+- Plugged in at a key stage of creation.
+Squashed the alembic migration history accumulated during the development phase, which revealed the misnaming of fields and the constraints applied to them, which in turn makes it easier to maintain the database.

+Translated with www.DeepL.com/Translator (free version)
 ---

 2. Yandex.Praktikum (training), Moscow